Task Force Games

 Many of the games were considered cutting edge for their time.
 One distinct feature that many of them had was that unlike many wargames of that era, players often had a degree of customization over their armies—For instance, in the Starfire series, a player could design every component of his starships, and in Robots!, a player could build his individual robots from a modular design, making trade-offs in price and functionality between different movement and weapons systems.

-Most of Task Force Games products were designed by Stephen V Cole, who was the "cutting edge" designer of his time.
-All games are fundamentally based on "artificial time" of some kind.
-The "first generation" of game and simulation design is simple "I go, you go" turns that classic and family games like Checkers, Chess, Monopoly, and Risk have.
-The "second generation" of game and simulation design was created by Charles S Roberts, founder of Avalon Hill and known as the "Founding Father of Board Games".
-His version of "artificial time" is called a "phased-turn" and allows for "simultaneous play" of both players.
-The "third-generation" of game and simulation design is Stephen V Cole's version of "artificial time", his "Impulse Chart" of Star Fleet Battles which expands upon the work of Charles S Roberts and exists within Robert's "phased-turns".
-Somebody had asked for a "citation" about the games of Task Force Games being "cutting edge" for their day, this is it.
+Most Task Force Games products were designed by Stephen V. Cole.

 Task Force Games became the parent of AutoVentures and began releasing their products, beginning with The Road in 1985.

+Reception

+In a retrospective review of the Pocket Games line in Black Gate, John ONeill said "Task Force Games had a huge hit with their Pocket games line.
+Shipped in zip locks bags (eventually shrinkwrap), and priced at $3.95, the games were designed to be easy to learn and quick to play.
+All told they released twenty-two, all but three with science fiction or fantasy themes, including many that are still highly regarded today."